adudu21isme/rbxrulebreakers/README.md

 # ❓Quick FAQ
 Q: "You're adding everyone into the list!"

-A: We do not "add everyone" into the list, we only add users which have exploited in roblox games, ERP'ed or do terrible actions.
+A: We do not "add everyone" into the list, we only add users which have exploited in roblox games, ERP'ed or did very bad actions.
 We have responsible individuals reviewing reports and such.
 Users are flagged for review if they are friends with any bad account on the list.
 If you really do not trust such a list, you are not forced to use it.

 Q: What is this for?